-In September 2018, the FSPOC agreed a methodology whereby the proportion of funding provided by the Exchequer is based on the ratio of pensions-related complaints to financial services complaints.
-This ratio is 5% for 2023, meaning that once the FSPOC approved the Office's budget for the year, and the overall budget was reduced by the surplus carried forward from the previous year, 5% of the total budget was drawn down from the Exchequer directly, with the remaining funding collected through the financial services industry levy.
+In September 2018, the FSPOC agreed a methodology whereby the proportion of funding provided by the Exchequer is based on the ratio of pensions-related complaints received to financial services complaints, over a rolling three-year period.

+For the 2025 levy, using the data available for the years 2021-2023 (full year data calculated in late 2024, for the 2025 budget), 5% of all complaints received were in relation to pensions meaning 5% of the total budget are then drawn down from the Exchequer directly, with the remaining funding collected through the financial services industry levy.